Neko-Nik/FastAPI-Template/README.md

 2. Create a new branch for your feature or bug fix
 3. Make your changes and commit them
 4. Push your changes to your fork
-5. Submit a pull request to the `main` branch of the original repository
+5. Submit a pull request to the `master` branch of the original repository

 Please make sure to follow the existing code style and add tests for any new features or bug fixes.